JusticeBringer/WhatsOn/README.md

 ### Solving the requirements

-1. user stories (minimum 10), backlog creation
+1. user stories (minimum 10 - we have 8), backlog creation
   - As a user, I want to be able to start a video with another user
   - As a user, I want to be able to chat with another user
   - As a user, I want to be able to see the screen during a video session